-6See Appendix A for derivations.
+5See Appendix A for derivations.

-The subutility function u is characterised by perfect substitution between consumption of goods and a transformation of leisure
+The subutility function u is of the form first proposed by Greenwood et al. (1988).
+The function has as a special characteristic that there are no income effects in labour supply.
+It is characterised by perfect substitution between consumption of goods and a transformation of leisure